-Brands across every industry can benefit from social media reputation management, especially in these times, when consumers depend on the Internet for vital pieces of information and make purchase decisions based on a business’s online reputation, more so than on its advertising, direct sales messages, or promotional content.
+Brands across every industry can benefit from social media reputation management, especially in these times when consumers heavily depend on the Internet for vital pieces of information.
+Specifically, they make purchase decisions based on a business’s online reputation – more so than on its advertising, direct sales messages, or promotional content.

-Traditionally, social media reputation management is the process of posting strategic social media content, monitoring social media channels (Facebook, Twitter, Instagram, etc.), and engaging with customers who talk about your business or brand.
+Traditionally, social media reputation management was strictly the process of posting strategic content, monitoring social media channels (Facebook, Twitter, Instagram, etc.), and engaging with consumers on those channels who talk about your business or brand.

 If you’re just getting started with how your company manages social media reputation, read on for your keys to success and some important points to consider.